-Event number 161
+Event number 172

-Today's full results and a complete event history can be found on the Lydney parkrun Results Page.
+Representatives of 12 different clubs took part today.
+Full results and a complete event history can be found on the Lydney parkrun Results Page.

 The male record is held by Scott CAMPBELL who recorded a time of 16:56 on 14th May 2016 (event number 20).

 The female record is held by Jane EVANS who recorded a time of 18:01 on 15th April 2017 (event number 69).

 The Age Grade course record is held by Teresa TRANTER who recorded 85.59% (24:03) on 22nd October 2016 (event number 43).

 Lydney parkrun started on 2nd January 2016.
 Since then 3,039 participants have completed 17,938 parkruns covering a total distance of 89,690 km, including 3,203 new Personal Bests.
 A total of 321 individuals have volunteered 3,100 times.